 According to the Guide to Safe Scouting, a Cub Scout may share a tent or cabin with other youth of the same gender, provided the gap in age between tent-mates is not more than 2 years.
 Cub Scout Youth may also share a tent with their own parent.
-Same gendered adults may share a tent.
+Same gendered adults or spouses may share a tent.
 Youth and adult campers of the same gender may share a adirondak if there are at least 4 youth and 2 registered adults.
 Married adult campers may share a tent.
 Most campsites have open space, should you desire to bring your own tent.
 Mattresses are NOT provided and you are encouraged to bring your own sleeping pad or cot.
+Experienced campers often bring a tarp or outdoor mat for the wood-en platform of their tent.